 While reading challenges may seem impossible to overcome, the reality is that bold change agents have made remarkable strides - and have the hard data to prove it.
 School board members in Kennewick, WA have documented their dramatic progress in the book Annual Growth, Catch-Up Growth.
-More information on the approach they used can be found here.
 In addition, the Elgin Foundation, a Tennessee-based philanthropy, has launched a reading initiative in several Virginia and Kentucky school districts, and have seen dramatic improvements in just 3 years.
-Their schools in Tazewell County, VA were recognized for being the high-achieving Title I schools in their state.
+Their schools in Tazewell County, VA were recognized for being among the highest-achieving Title I schools in their state.

 Clear Teaching - The Book